-certificate-group-map certificate_map_name index tunnel_group_name no certificate-group-map certificate_map_name The name of a certificate map. index The numeric identifier for a map entry in the certificate map.
-The index value can be in a range of 1-65535. tunnel_group_name the name of the tunnel group chosen if the map entry matches the certificate.
+certificate-group-map certificate\map\name index tunnel\group\name no certificate-group-map certificate_map_name The name of a certificate map. index The numeric identifier for a map entry in the certificate map.
+The index value can be in the range of 1-65535. tunnel_group_name The name of the tunnel group chosen if the map entry matches the certificate.
 The tunnel-group name must already exist.